-Zion is sponsoring a three-year Organ Concert Series, free and open to the public.
+Zion is sponsoring an ongoing Organ Concert Series, free and open to the public.
 For more information about this concert series, click here.

 Why has Zion installed this new organ?
 It has done so as a way of keeping in step with God’s gracious way and worship.